Out-of-time-ordered commutators in Dirac--Weyl systems: Correlation function

-The spin correlation functions with respect to time can be separated into three distinct regions: short time growth for $\tau \ll 1$, an intermediate time window for $1\ll \tau \ll 1/\nu$ and the late time decay when $\tau \gg 1/\nu$.
+The spin correlation functions feature two energy scales the chemical potential and the high energy cutoff.
+Thus, we expect three distinct regions with respect to time: short time growth for $\tau \ll 1$, intermediate times when $1\ll\tau \ll 1/\nu$ and the late time decay when $\tau \gg 1$.
+We find that only the cutoff related timescale matters and it is enough to focus on two temporal regions.
 Since the chemical potential always lies below the high energy cutoff, we use $\nu\ll 1$.
+For short times, the expectation value of the commutator grows linearly with time in all considered dimensions, depicted in Fig. \ref{fig:kuboshort} as

-For short times, the correlation function grows linearly with time in all considered dimension.
-This short time linear behavior is shown in Fig. \ref{fig:kuboshort}.
-The intermediate time window which also represents the late time decay for the $\nu=0$ case is depicted in Fig. \ref{fig:kuboshort}.
-The exponents of power-law decay can be obtained by calculating the asymptotic behavior of the rational function in Eq. (\ref{eq:kuboe}) and taking the $\nu\tau \to 0$ for the trigonometric terms.
-As a result, the decay in $d$ dimensions is given by $\sim\tau^{-(2d+1)}$.
-For the third case with $\tau \gg 1/\nu$, the asymptotic behavior is obtained as $\sim\nu^{d-1}\cos(\nu\tau)/\tau^{(2(d-1)!+1)}$ with $!$ denoting the factorial function.
-We collected the short, intermediate and late time behaviors of the expectation value of the spin-spin commutator in Table \ref{tab:kubo} and displayed them in Fig. \ref{fig:kuboshort}.
+The slope of the linear growth is determined by expectation value of the energy of the states between the chemical potential and the cutoff which is coming from the first order expansion of the time evolution operator.
+Due to $\Lambda v_\text{F}\gg\mu$, the cutoff dependence is dominant.